Overview

 - Portmagee ferry timetable (Vagabond)

 In a nutshell – The Skellig Islands offer a rare blend of early‑Christian history, world‑class birdwatching, dramatic seascapes and pop‑culture allure.
-With careful planning, a boat ride across the Atlantic, and a willingness to climb 600 stone steps, visitors can stand on a place that feels truly “on the edge of the world”.
+With careful planning, a boat ride across the Atlantic, and a willingness to climb 600 stone steps, visitors can stand on a place that truly feels “on the edge of the world”.